 Hamburger Helper: What’s Happening?

-Compare: Are Generic Brands Really as Good?
+Find Out: Are Generic Brands Really as Good?

 Chef Ettore “Hector” Boiardi came to America in 1914, and he started a business selling takeout meal kits — consisting of his popular take on spaghetti — that would lead to him launching the Chef Boiardi Food Company in 1928.
 Marketing wizards changed the spelling of his last name to make it phonetic, and it quickly became a standard canned food in America’s pantries.